lddurbin/daily-culture-bot/README.md

 # Daily Culture Bot 🎨📝

 A Python application that fetches and displays famous paintings and random public domain poems.
-Features a modern HTML gallery for browsing multiple artworks with high-quality images and beautiful poetry from PoetryDB.
+Focuses on email delivery as the primary content delivery mechanism, with support for saving data locally.

 ## 🌟 Features

 - **🔍 Live Data Fetching**: Pulls fresh painting data from Wikidata and random poems from PoetryDB
-- **🎨 Modern HTML Gallery**: Beautiful, responsive gallery with dark theme and smooth animations
 - **📱 Multiple Artworks**: Fetch 1-10+ artworks in a single command
 - **📝 Poetry Integration**: Fetch random public domain poems alongside artwork
 - **🎯 Complementary Matching**: Match artwork to poem themes for enhanced cultural experience